DavidPav123/LoRa-Mesh/README.md

 # Lora-Mesh Network Research

-This repository holds the code for my upcoming research paper for the UHWO CSRL.
+This repository holds the code for my submission for the Fall 2024 UHWO CSRL internship on secure communication over mesh networks.